RiotGames/key-conjurer/README.md

 * `frontend` serves the CLI tool.
 This means the binaries created in `cli` need to be uploaded to the same bucket that's used to serve the frontend.
 * KeyConjurer's Terraform will create an ACL by default unless `create_waf_acl` is set to _false_ and a WAF ACL is provided using `waf_acl_id`.
 This default ACL will **block all connections**.
 * Both a Load Balancer Security Group and a WAF are used to control connections to KeyConjurer.
 These both need to agree on the IP ranges to allow to KeyConjurer, otherwise you may end up in a situation where a user can access the frontend or use KeyConjurer from the CLI, but not both.

-## Legacy API

-Within this repository is a legacy API, which is served by all the serverless functions within the [cloud](./api/serverless_functions/cloud) folder.
-This API is no longer supported and will be removed before the end of 2023.
-It functioned by requiring a user to provide their username and password to a Lambda function, as it was developed prior to the wider adoption of the OAuth standard which is now used instead.

-We are not providing instructions for using the legacy API as it is not considered secure as of 2023.
-The use of the legacy precludes using useful secure technology like WebAuthn, as authentication was handled by a Lambda function rather than on the users device, which prevented the presentation of factors like a YubiKey.

-If you are sure you want to use the legacy API, you should view the history of this repository.